CBM Faculty 2019-2020

-Carley began dancing at the age of three at Briarwood Ballet in Birmingham, Alabama.
+Carley Smith Peckham began dancing at the age of three at Briarwood Ballet in Birmingham, Alabama.
 After moving to Mobile she continued her training in ballet, tap, and jazz at Gale’s Studio of Dance.
 At the age of nine, she began training at Mobile Ballet and later joined the company under the direction of Winthrop Corey.
 Carley has spent her summers training at the School of American Ballet in New York City, Pacific Northwest Ballet, American Ballet Theatre, Carolina Ballet, Alabama Ballet, and Central Pennsylvania Youth Ballet.
 She has trained privately under Leslie Hench, Tara Hench, and Rafeal Grigorian.
 While at Mobile Ballet, she has been awarded the Pitcock Scholarship and Nutcracker Charity Ball Scholarships.
 Some of Carley’s favorite performed roles include Pas De Trois in Swan Lake, Carelessness Fairy in Sleeping Beauty, Summer Fairy in Cinderella, Nymph Queen in Snow White, and Arabian and Dewdrop in The Nutcracker.
 She has also performed in Winthrop Corey’s Dracula and Balanchine’s Serenade.
 In addition to performing, Carley’s passion is teaching.
-She has been teaching ballet for three years and assisting since she was eleven.
+She has been teaching ballet for four years and assisting since she was eleven.

 Carley graduated high school from Cottage Hill Christian School and now attends Spring Hill College with the Ignation Leadership Award.

-Brennan began dancing at the age of three at the Gwinnett Ballet Theater, and at the age of six she moved to Mobile and began dancing at Mobile Ballet.
+Brennan Smith began dancing at the age of three at the Gwinnett Ballet Theater, and at the age of six she moved to Mobile and began dancing at Mobile Ballet.
 She has attended Saratoga Springs Dance Intensive to study under teachers from various professional companies, including NYCB.
 Her favorite roles she has performed include Lead Bride in Winthrop Corey’s Dracula and Cygnet in Swan Lake.
 Dracula would be her favorite ballet because "it's unique and intriguing for both the audience and the dancers".
 Not only has she performed those roles, she has been the Queen of Nymphs in Snow White, Spanish in Swan Lake, Summer in Cinderella, Lead Spanish and Mirliton in The Nutcracker, and the Beauty Fairy and Diamond Fairy in Sleeping Beauty.
 The reason she loves ballet and performing is "the ability to become someone she's usually not and let go and dance in a way many people can't".